rsimp/gan-scrambler/README.md

 The following flags in chrome are required to enable persistent bluetooth connections: #enable-experimental-web-platform-features and #enable-web-bluetooth-new-permissions-backend.
 This simply means you won't need to reconnect to a previously paired robot everytime you open the app or refresh.

-The project was written with React/Redux/Sagas in typescript, tailwind and classed.macro for CSS, and was generated with `create-react-app`.
+The project was written with React/Redux/Sagas in typescript, uses tailwind and classed.macro for CSS, and was generated with `create-react-app`.
 It uses the react material UI library for visual components: https://material-ui.com/

 ### Inspiration
 A native android and iOS app, called Cube Station, already exists for the robot and the corresponding bluetooth cubes (GAN-356i, GAN-356iplay).
 Certain features are disabled without a bluetooth cube (GAN-356XS is not bluetooth), such as just doing a simple scramble.
 Manual scrambles are not available, and it only performs virtual scrambles for CFOP training.